Compute

 • A maximum of 100 concurrency control rules can be configured.

-• Only SELECT, UPDATE, and DELETE statements are supported for concurrency control.
-INSERT statements are not supported.
+• Only SELECT, UPDATE, DELETE, and INSERT statements are supported for concurrency control.

 • If a SQL statement matches multiple concurrency control rules, only the most recently added rule is applied.